lbrayner/easy_db.vim/README.md

 They are:

 - Remove trailing spaces, in Edit;
-- Copy full path, in Tools;
+- Copy full path, in Buffer;
-- Copy full path (Cygwin), in Tools;
+- Copy full path (Cygwin), in Buffer;
-- Copy relative path, in Tools;
+- Copy relative path, in Buffer;
-- Copy name, in Tools;
+- Copy name, in Buffer;

 # Local configuration